 Understanding fractions is such a tricky thing.
-If you are just introducing your kids to fractions, I highly recommend using a variety of tools and hands on manipulatives to help them visualize fractions and see why some fractions are equivalent.
 But if you are looking for a fun and quiet game for kids to work on reviewing fractions on their own, try this fun and easy matching game!
 This Apples Equivalent Fractions Matching Game is easy to prep, and can be used as a math center, independent practice, or with a small group!

 *Please Note: Some of the links in this post are affiliate links and help support the work of this site.
 Read our disclosure policy here.*

 Introducing Equivalent Fractions:

 You may also like my collection of fraction lessons using rulers and paper folding.
 This provides helpful visuals, plus reinforces important measurement concepts as kids learn to correctly use a ruler.

 This matching game includes 32 different cards to practice recognizing and matching a variety of equivalent fractions.